 Under GDPR, processing personal data is generally prohibited, unless it is expressly allowed by law, or the data subject has consented to the processing by the owner of the data.
 According to GDPR, consent must be freely given, specific, informed and unambiguous.
 In order to obtain freely given consent, it must be given on a voluntary basis.
 Therefore, it is very important how to manage consent in IoT platforms.

 oneM2M system supports access control policy (ACP) to handle the access right of the resources containing data.
-However, the current ACP is limited to support the concept consent management introduced by GDPR as it only defines the access right of originator for the given operations (i.e., CRUDN).
+However, the current ACP is limited to support the concept consent management introduced by GDPR as it only defines the access right of the originator for the given operations (i.e., CRUDN).

+In GDPR, Consent is defined in Article 4(11) as: “any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.
+On the other hand, ACPs in oneM2M are used by the CSE to control access to the resources.
+This means that ‘Consent’ and ‘ACPs’ can complement each other as ACPs control the access of the resources, while consent further defines what kinds of processing are allowed on personal data within the resources.

 In order to support the concept of consent management from GDPR, oneM2M system should answer the following two questions:

 How to provide consent from the users?